 Biscoff Chocolate Biscuit Cake

 You can also freeze the cake, whole or in slices if you like.
 It will keep for up to three months in the freezer.
 Thaw overnight in the fridge before slicing and serving, or take out of freezer and leave at room temperature until soft enough to slice.

-HAVE YOU MADE MY BISCOFF CHOCOLATE BISCUIT CAKE RECIPE?
+HAVE YOU MADE MY BISCOFF BISCUIT CAKE RECIPE?
 Post a photo on my Facebook page, share it on Instagram, or save it to Pinterest with the tag #supergoldenbakes and make my day!

+Biscoff Chocolate Biscuit Cake